walkasjesus/walkasjesus_framework/README.md

-# jesus_commandments_framework
+# walkasjesus_framework

-This repository is the heart of the application which will show all the different components of the Jesus Commandments Application in a fancy Python Framework [Django](https://www.djangoproject.com/)
+This repository is the heart of the application which will show all the different components of the Walk as Jesus Application in a fancy Python Framework [Django](https://www.djangoproject.com/)

 ## Installation steps to run the application